 Sets the current data folder to the data folder referenced by dataFolderH.

-SetCurrentDataFolder is Igor-thread-safe with Igor Pro 6.20 or later.
+SetCurrentDataFolder is Igor-thread-safe.
 You can call it from a thread created by Igor but not from a private thread that you created yourself.
-See Igor-Thread-Safe Callbacks on page 178 for details.
+See Igor-Thread-Safe Callbacks on page 162 for details.

 GetNamedDataFolder